BasharAlwarad/css_best_practices/README.md

 ## 6. Accessibility

-### - Ensuring CSS isaccessible to users with disabilities.
+### - Ensuring CSS is accessible to users with disabilities.

 ```css
 /* Ensuring Sufficient Color Contrast */